oktadev/devdays-arcade-games/README.md

 ### Controls

-For the joystick and buttons keycode mapping needs to be done in three places.
+For the joystick and buttons, keycode mapping needs to be done in three places.

 1. **Welcome screen**: In `src/ui/script.js` change key values
    1. **Default**: `ArrowLeft` and `ArrowRight` to choose the game and `Enter` to select.